mathiasvr/betaflight-deciphered/README.md

 - Allowed: `OFF`, `ON`
 - BF Configurator: *Integrated Yaw*

 Integrated Yaw is a feature which corrects a fundamental issue with quad control: while the pitch and roll axis are controlled by the thrust differentials the props generate yaw is different.
 Integrated Yaw fixes this by integrating the output of the yaw pid before applying them to the mixer.
 This normalizes the way the pids work.
 You can now tune as any other axis.
-It requires use of absolute control since no I is needed with Integrated Yaw.
+It requires use of Absolute Control ([abs_control_gain](#abs_control_gain)) since no I is needed with Integrated Yaw.

 ### `integrated_yaw_relax`
 - Default: `200`